ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

-The qml/pages/FirstPage.qml contains a single Page to be displayed:
+The _qml/pages/FirstPage.qml_ file contains a single Page to be displayed:

 ```javascript
 Page {